Employer brand

 Money might help the world move but it doesn’t always take employees where they want to go.
 It’s so important for individuals to be seen as just that, themselves, and never just another cog in the machine.

-With the right career development path and ongoing Continuing Professional Development, employees will begin to appreciate your interest in them.
+With the right career development path and ongoing Continuing Professional Development, employees will begin to appreciate your interest in them and this will enhance your employer brand.
 Likewise, understanding their personal goals can help you build a better picture of their career path and what motivates them.

 For example, if they want to buy a bigger house, the incentive of a pay rise will drive them.
 Or, if they plan to have a family, a more flexible work schedule would be more appealing for some.

-While not every company can offer the best health insurance policy, it’s important that some kind of investment is made into employee wellbeing.
-Whether that’s a basic health plan for all, an upgrade to safety equipment, the introduction of regular exercise clubs or free access to mental health therapy — there are so many ways organisations can support teams in these modern times.
+While not every company can offer the best health insurance policy, it’s important that some kind of investment is made into employee wellbeing, for attracting and retaining talented employees.
+Whether that’s a basic health plan for all, an upgrade to safety equipment, the introduction of regular exercise clubs or free access to mental health therapy, as well as considering diversity and inclusion in your policies — there are so many ways organisations can support teams in these modern times.

 Health, safety and wellness needs to be of paramount importance for employers.
-If it isn’t, people will leave their positions in droves in search of greener pastures with competitors.
+If it isn’t, employee turnover will be high – people will leave their positions in droves, in search of greener pastures with competitors.

 The foundations of a strong employer brand lie within you, your team and what your company stands for.
 Ultimately, you can’t build a desirable company to work for if employee mental and physical health aren’t looked after.

 Managing communications for your internal teams and externally to prospective candidates can be time-consuming, confusing and costly.
-BAM by Papirfly™ helps to bring your employer brand to life.
+At Papirfly, our all-in-one brand management platform is central to any employer branding strategy and helps to bring your employer brand to life.
 It puts the power of creation back into your hands, and gives teams autonomy to build all the assets they need – without needing to be designers.

-So, whether you need to get a video promoting a role out in the next half hour, artwork created and printed for a recruitment fair or employee comms made and distributed urgently, BAM can make it all a reality.
+So, whether you need to get a video promoting a role out in the next half hour, artwork created and printed for a recruitment fair or employee comms made and distributed urgently, you can do all of this and more with our brand management platform.

-Find out more about BAM for employer branding teams or book your demo today to see Brand Activation Management in action.
+Find out more about Papirfly for employer branding teams or book your demo today to see our brand management platform in action.